What is vocational school?

 How to get hired without a 4-year degree

-If you choose an alternative to traditional college, you’ll need to write a standout resume, compose a thorough cover letter, and promote top job skills in interviews to compete with degree-holding job seekers:
+If you choose an alternative to traditional college, you’ll need to write a standout resume (or a CV), compose a thorough cover letter, and promote top job skills in interviews to compete with degree-holding job seekers:

 Create a skills-forward resume